matthewpearso/dig245-view-source/README.md

 ## Design

-Follow the prompt in Chapter 2 of *Critical Web Design*,,,,
+Follow the prompt in Chapter 2 of *Critical Web Design* ...

 1. Select a text to visualize from a [manifesto](#manifestos) or other source.
-2. Find [inspiration](#inspiration) in other works.
+1. Find [inspiration](#inspiration) in other works.
-3. Create a [wireframe](https://www.figma.com/resource-library/what-is-wireframing/) for your concrete poem.
+1. Create a [wireframe](https://www.figma.com/resource-library/what-is-wireframing/) for your concrete poem.
 Then create additional designs (bring them all to class!) to improve your layout.
-4. Your text and/or design should somehow reflect on concepts from the "View Source" chapter
+1. Your text and/or design should somehow reflect on concepts from the "View Source" chapter
-5. Include a link to your Figma design in this repository.